cupcake-recipes.com

 Preparation Steps

-• Pour batter into the prepared bundt pan.
-Bake for 85-90 minutes, or until a toothpick inserted into the center comes out with a few crumbs.
-Cool to room temperature before serving.
+• Pour the batter into the prepared loaf pan and bake for 55-60 minutes, or until a toothpick inserted into the center comes out clean.

 Notes